heremaps/xyz-documentation/docs/api/concepts/jsonschema.md

 > #### Warning
 >
-> HERE XYZ does not load external schema resources.
+> HERE Data Hub does not load external schema resources.

 **$id** can also be used to reference a subschema without using JSON Pointer.